chaselikethebank/mega-blaag/docs/theInternet.md

 ## Choices = Placement

 Every choice places the brand into a kind of category.
 Each category has associative baggage.
 This is neither good or bad.
-It just is.
+It just is we can use to either associate with or go against as a function of niching down.
+These choices also compound in one way or the other.
+Clarity is king!

 :::info Case Study - Serif